idtx314/A/_projects/07-project-7.md

 ## Software
-The control software is designed as an interface between Ahalya's prototype trajectory generators and the experimental platform.
+The control software is designed as an interface between prototype trajectory generators and the experimental platform.
 To make future development as easy as possible, I prioritized modularity in the design.
 Individual functions of the controller are split out into separate ROS nodes, which can be replaced or modified at will with little fear of compromising the rest of the system.
 This also permits any given node to be written in either Python or C++, granting access to the libraries and features available to both languages.
 There are three primary functions: trajectory parsing, gcode sending, and image processing.